lambdaclass/starknet-replay/README.md

 ### RPC Timeout
 The RPC time out is handled in two different ways:

-- RPC request timeout: by default, the RPC timeout is set to 90 seconds.
-However, using the env var `RPC_TIMEOUT` this value can be customized.
+- RPC request timeout: using the env var `RPC_TIMEOUT` this value can be customized.
+By default, the RPC timeout is set to 90 seconds.
-- RPC request retry: by default, every RPC request is retried 10 times.
-However, this limit can be customized by setting the `RPC_RETRY_LIMIT` env var.
+- RPC request retry: this limit can be customized by setting the `RPC_RETRY_LIMIT` env var.
+By default, every RPC request is retried 10 times.

 ### Benchmarks